 When you set up a payroll schedule for the first time, you will be prompted to set your payroll taxes.
 In this release of the payroll tool we allow for up to 10 state taxes to be added.
 In addition, taxes that are always paid throughout the US come standard.
 Add the state, type in the tax amount, and the limit if there is one.
 Do not worry if you make a mistake setting up these taxes as you can always go back and change them later.

-If you need to later go back and edit your taxes, you can do so by going to File>Utilities>Edit Payroll Taxes.
+If you need to later go back and edit your taxes, you can do so by going to Analyses setup and then selecting Edit Payroll Taxes.
 This will bring up the exact same menu found when you create a schedule for the first time.